How Mycelium is inspired by mycelium's way of developing, the way contempory artists work and the relevance of proven best methods.

 Taking cues from artists and their studios

-I have worked for 15 years in contemporary art as you can see here and there.
+The founder of Mycelium Foresight Studio, Valerie Chartrain, has worked for 15 years in contemporary art as one can see here and there.
 This experience benefits the way Mycelium Foresight Studio practices strategic foresight.
-I believe that art, in its various forms, has a real relevance for the theory and practice of foresight.
+We believe that art, in its various forms, has a real relevance for the theory and practice of foresight.

 Art is a mean to catalyze future change.
 Artists and designers solve problems, develop visions through the constant movement between analysis, deduction and making.
 They build on existing practices, they break down forms and reconfigure them (1); they investigate new technologies (2) and new materials.
 They build models and prototypes.
 They make powerful ideas tangible (3).
 Art requires the ability to think critically (4), to ask questions, to act and to make decisions.

 Art is unsettling too - it engages in sensory experience, emotion, motivation, play, the rational and the irrational, the uncomfortable, the uncanny and the impressive.
 These diverse perspectives nourish Mycelium Foresight Studio's philosophy.
 The companionship with artists becomes a method of exploring possible realities, and strengthened by the methodologies of foresight, Mycelium Foresight Studio allows you to navigate complexity, to make sense of complexity.